ThaiMinhNguyen/CineMan/README.md

 ### Prerequisites

-* Android Studio Arctic Fox or newer
+* Android Studio Electric Eel or newer
 * JDK 11 or newer
 * Android SDK with minimum API 24